Actual crossing time is 40 minutes.

 Yes, you can move between your vehicle and all public areas of the vessel throughout the crossing.

 Payment can be made by cash, credit card or EFTPOS.
-Searoad Ferries accepts payment by Bankcard, Mastercard, Visa, American Express, Diners and China Union Pay (accepted only at the ferry ticket offices, not available for online bookings).
+Searoad Ferries accepts payment by Bankcard, Mastercard, Visa, American Express and China Union Pay (accepted only at the ferry ticket offices, not available for online bookings).
 Payment by other credit cards or by cheque is not accepted.

 Yes, the ferries run 7 days a week, 365 days a year.
 Visit for Queenscliff Sorrento Ferry Timetable